Jobhdez/jobhdez.github.io/_posts/2023-04-6-the-beauty-of-sicp.md

 ;; evaluates to
 25
 ```
-The above example sets balance to 5 and returns 25 which is the wrong answer; now compare this with a functional version that adheres to the substition model:
+The above example sets balance to 5 and returns 25 which is the wrong answer; now compare this with a functional version that adheres to the substitution model:

 ```Scheme
 (define (make-decrementer balance)